Pictorialism: Overview

-The impact of Kodak cameras
+Impact of Kodak cameras

-For the first forty years after a practical process of capturing and reproducing images was invented, photography remained the domain of a highly dedicated group of individuals who had expert knowledge of and skills in science, mechanics and art.
+For the first forty years after a practical process of capturing and reproducing images was invented, photography required expert knowledge of and skills in science, mechanics and art.
 To make a photograph, a person had to learn a great deal about chemistry, optics, light, the mechanics of cameras and how these factors combine to properly render a scene.
 It was not something that one learned easily or engaged in lightly, and, as such, it was limited to a relatively small group of academics, scientists and professional photographers.

 Ad for a Kodak camera, 1888 – "No knowledge of photography is necessary."

 All of that changed in a few years' time span.
 In 1888 George Eastman introduced the first handheld amateur camera, the Kodak camera.
 It was marketed with the slogan "You press the button, we do the rest."
 The camera was pre-loaded with a roll of film that produced about 100 2.5" round picture exposures, and it could easily be carried and handheld during its operation.
 After all of the shots on the film were exposed, the whole camera was returned to the Kodak company in Rochester, New York, where the film was developed, prints were made, and new photographic film was placed inside.
 Then the camera and prints were returned to the customer, who was ready to take more pictures.

 The impact of this change was enormous.
 Suddenly almost anyone could take a photograph, and within the span of a few years photography became one of the biggest fads in the world.
 Photography collector Michael G. Wilson observed "Thousands of commercial photographers and a hundred times as many amateurs were producing millions of photographs annually ...
 The decline in the quality of professional work and the deluge of snapshots (a term borrowed from hunting, meaning to get off a quick shot without taking the time to aim) resulted in a world awash with technically good but aesthetically indifferent photographs."